ppanko/intro-to-hpc/testJob-basic/README.md

 &nbsp;

 Assumming nothing went wrong with the job, you are ready to retrieve your results.
 This means that the data must be copied from the [remote computer](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) to the [local computer](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) - essentially the opposite of step 1.
 Ideally, your results will be in a pre-specified location and have a known naming convention.
-Having this structure in place can make getting results to your computer really easy:
+Having this structure in place can make getting results to your [local computer](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) really easy:

 ##### Example:
 ```bash